What Are Culinary Essential Oils?

 Squeeze the peel of a ripe orange, then breathe in the blissful fragrance on your hands.
 What you are smelling is the essential oil of the plant, which is the source of each plant’s unique flavor distilled from flowers, leaves, roots, and berries, to name a few.
 Approximately 75 to 95 percent of the flavor you experience comes from the aromas that enter the olfactory system which are simply complemented by the taste on your tongue.
 Scent has an emotional connection, which is why we form strong attachments to things that smell or taste especially good.

-With the hundreds of essential oils out there, it was difficult for us to narrow down what we believe are the key aromatics to enhance cooking & crafting, almost as if we were forced to choose our favorite children and leave the rest behind.
+With the hundreds of essential oils out there, it was difficult for us to narrow down what we believe are the key aromatics to enhance cooking & crafting.
 Our Culinary Essential Oils are biodynamically farmed, unadulterated, botanical varietal essential oils that we source directly from reputable suppliers.
 For best practices, we are also under the guidance of the FDA "GRAS" list.

 Essential Oils can easily replace your fresh or dried herbs and spices, since they are 50-70 times more concentrated.
 For a little perspective, one drop of essential oil is equivalent to a whole ounce of dried herbs, because dried herbs lose most of their essential oils and up to 90% of their nutrients and aromatic compounds through irradiation and evaporation.
 On the other hand, essential oils retain the beneficial molecules of the plant along with the plant’s flavor, and if stored properly they have a shelf life of several years.
 This makes Culinary Essential Oils an economical and efficient way to add pure flavor.